 Call or come by the business office to complete the form and initiate withdrawal.
-A \$50.00 administrative fee will be assessed in the event a student is withdrawn after the first calendar day of school.
+A \$50.00 administrative fee will be assessed in the event a student is withdrawn after the first calendar day of school (waved for required military transfers only).
 When the withdrawal steps have been completed, records will be released.

-All books, uniforms, and equipment must be returned prior to withdrawal or applicable charges will be added to the account.
+All books, uniforms, and equipment must be returned prior to withdrawal, or applicable charges will be added to the account.
 If a student's account balance is not cleared at the time of withdrawal, grades and records will not be released.